Attraction Guide: West Point Foundry Preserve, Cold Spring, United States

 Transportation

-The West Point Foundry Preserve is easily accessible by train from New York City's Grand Central Terminal.
-Take the Metro-North Railroad's Hudson Line to the Cold Spring station.
-From the station, it's a short walk (approximately 5-10 minutes) to the preserve.
-Driving is also an option, with parking available near the entrance to the preserve.
+The easiest way to reach the West Point Foundry Preserve is by car.
+Parking is available on site.
+Alternatively, you can take the Metro-North Railroad's Hudson Line to Cold Spring station.
+From the station, it's a pleasant walk of about 1 mile to the preserve.